JoseRoca/AfxNova/docs/RichEdit /CRichEditCtrl Class.md

 Gets the Input Method Editor (IME) composition color.
 This message is available only in Asian-language versions of the operating system.

 ```
-FUNCTION CRichEditCtrl.GetIMEColor (BYVAL rgCmpclr AS .COMPCOLOR PTR) AS LONG
+FUNCTION GetIMEColor (BYVAL rgCmpclr AS .COMPCOLOR PTR) AS LONG
    RETURN this.SetResult(SendMessageW(m_hRichEdit, EM_GETIMECOLOR, 0, cast(LPARAM, rgCmpclr)))
 END FUNCTION
 ```